-When Creative Suite 6 arrived last year, there came with it a new way to buy Adobe software that the world had not seen before: the Creative Cloud.
-Traditionally, most Adobe products have been sold with “perpetual” licensing that doesn’t expire.
-The flip side is that these best-in-class tools often come with a steep price tag that is out of reach for many customers – though there have always been discounts when upgrading from recent older releases, plus much lower pricing for some market segments like students and teachers…
+When Creative Suite 6 arrived in 2012, there came with it a new way to buy Adobe software that the world had not seen before: the Creative Cloud.
+Traditionally, most Adobe products had only been sold with “perpetual” licensing that doesn’t expire.
+The flip side is that these best-in-class tools often come with a steep price tag that is out of reach for many folks – though there have always been substantial discounts when upgrading from recent older releases, plus much lower pricing for some market segments like students and teachers…

-So the Creative Cloud offering contains all applications that are part of Creative Suite 6 (the entire Master Collection), as well as others like Lightroom, Adobe Muse, Adobe Edge, plus a host of professional publishing services for getting your work out there.
-It also can offer more recent versions than the packaged CS6 suites do – for example, Acrobat XI Pro which was released in October (instead of Acrobat X) and Photoshop CS6.1 from last month.
-Most of these components do not run over the network – they download and install on your system desktop just like normal, and only need to be connected to the Internet once per month for membership revalidation… In other words, you are not ever running your Photoshop remotely – it works just the same as it always has, running locally (and fast) on your desktop.
+Creative Cloud contains new CC versions of all applications that were part of Creative Suite 6 (effectively the entire Master Collection), as well as others like Lightroom, Adobe Muse, Adobe Edge, plus a host of professional publishing services for getting your work out there.
+As noted, most of these components do not run over the network – they download and install on your system desktop just like normal, and only need to be connected to the Internet once every 99 days for annual membership revalidation.

 That said, however, there is an online collaborative Cloud component enveloping it all which allows easy web-based file storage, sharing, browsing, and syncing between computers and devices.
-For those who don’t have a paid subscription, there is also a free level of Creative Cloud membership that provides the same community features but with 2GB of free storage instead of 20GB… The best part about this cloud storage is that your colleagues or clients do not need to have any of the actual Adobe tools installed to view or comment on the files you upload.
+For those who don’t have a paid subscription, there is a free level of Creative Cloud membership that provides the same community features but with 2GB of free storage instead of 20GB… The best part about this cloud storage is that your colleagues or clients do not need to have any of the actual Adobe tools installed to view or comment on the files you upload.

-So there have been a lot of changes lately, and Creative Cloud is getting stellar reviews thus far – but with all these developments in mind, how do you decide which one to buy?
+So there have been a lot of changes in recent years – and with all these developments in mind, how do you decide which one to buy?
 The answer depends to a large extent on how you use the software, with these questions to ask:

 - How long will you be using the products?